-6 Need to customise how expenses are disclosed depending on the operations and activities of the entity.
-Expenses may be presented by nature as detailed here, or by function.
-Please refer PBE IPSAS 1.109 - .116 for more detail.
+&lt;sup>6 Need to customise how expenses are disclosed depending on the operations and activities of the entity.
+Expenses may be presented by function as detailed here, or by nature.
+Please refer to PBE IPSAS 1.109 - .116 for more detail.

-Not specifically required on the face of the statement of comprehensive revenue and expense, however PBE IPSAS 1.98.3 requires additional line items, headings and sub-totals be presented when it is relevant to an understanding of the Group's financial performance.
+&lt;sup>7 Not specifically required on the face of the statement of comprehensive revenue and expense, however PBE IPSAS 1.98.3 requires additional line items, headings and sub-totals be presented when it is relevant to an understanding of the entity's financial performance.